 They say a diamond is just a piece of charcoal that has learned to handle pressure exceptionally well.

-This time of change is putting us all under pressure.
-And The Churning, Inner Leadership is a book that shows us how we, too, can learn to handle that pressure in ways that make us stronger and more valuable.
+This time of change is forcing us all to handle extra pressure.
+And The Churning, Inner Leadership is a book that not only shows us how to do that better, but also shows us how to use that pressure to make ourselves stronger and more inspired.

-It does this by showing us how to improve our abilities at seven key skills or competencies:
+The book does this by showing us how to improve our abilities at seven key competencies or skills:

 - Remaining calm, centred, and grounded, even in a crisis, deeply connected with who we are at our best and what matters most to us